OlivierLD/small-boards/RaspberryPi/SenseHat/README.md

 git checkout
 ```

-After installing the Sense-HAT python packages on the Raspberry Pi,
+After installing the Sense-HAT python packages on the Raspberry Pi (`sudo apt-get install sense-hat`),
 they should be in `/usr/lib/python3/dist-packages/sense_hat/sense_hat.py`.

 To refer to the packages in a specific folder, see https://www.geeksforgeeks.org/python/how-to-import-a-python-module-given-the-full-path/.